-Entries to the monthly grading close at midnight on the night following the Club meeting night unless otherwise stated.
+Entries to the monthly grading close at midnight on the Sunday prior to the Club meeting night unless otherwise stated.

 Entries will be assessed by suitably experienced judges, either within the Club or external.
 Preference will be given towards PSNZ accredited judges.